-On January 24, 2020, Kathryn Evans, Executive Director, along with U.S. Representative Chrissy Houlahan were part of a roundtable discussing the shortage of affordable housing in Chester County.
-U.S. Representative Chrissy Houlahan announced her recent cosponsorships around increasing affordable housing in Chester County and complimented Kathryn and the rest of the Phoenixville Affordable Housing Task Force on their proactive, progressive approach to the issue.
+On January 24, 2020, Kathryn Evans, Executive Director, along with U.S. Representative Chrissy Houlahan was part of a roundtable discussing the shortage of affordable housing in Chester County.
+U.S. Representative Chrissy Houlahan announced her recent cosponsorship around increasing affordable housing in Chester County and complimented Kathryn and the rest of the Phoenixville Affordable Housing Task Force on their proactive, progressive approach to the issue.

 St Peter's Place received a rating of 98b from our recent REAC.
 What does this mean?
 On an annual basis, HUD will do an inspection of the property.
 There are only a few buildings that receive this high rating.
 Church Housing Corp is very excited of this rating and it shows how we focus on providing buildings that the residents are proud to call home!
 (Oct.
 2019)